raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 To summarize what we have accomplished so far:

-- We set ourselves the task of writing a finite state recognizer that recognizes valid descriptions of finite state recognizers.
+- We set ourselves the task of writing a finite-state recognizer that recognizes valid descriptions of finite-state recognizers.
-- To break it down into manageable parts, we wrote functions that compose finite state recognizers from other finite state recognizers: We wrote `union`, `intersection`, and `catenation`.
+- To break it down into manageable parts, we wrote functions that compose finite-state recognizers from other finite-state recognizers: We wrote `union`, `intersection`, and `catenation`.

 This is very much like wanting to build a big lego set, and first figuring out how to click the blocks together. if we stopped here, we would have to custom-make every lego block we wish to use.

 It's the same with recognizers.
-If we got to work on using `union`, `intersection`, and `catenation` to compose a finite state recognizer that recognizes valid descriptions of finte state recognizers, we would have to hand-write lots of small recognizers that we could then lick together with `union`, `intersection`, and `catenation`.
+If we got to work on using `union`, `intersection`, and `catenation` to compose a finite-state recognizer that recognizes valid descriptions of finte state recognizers, we would have to hand-write lots of small recognizers that we could then lick together with `union`, `intersection`, and `catenation`.

-That's a lot less work than writing a finite state recognizer that recognizes valid descriptions of finte state recognizers from scratch, by hand, but we can make it even less work by building some tooling for creating small recognizers, and some more tooling for "decorating" recognizers.
+That's a lot less work than writing a finite-state recognizer that recognizes valid descriptions of finte state recognizers from scratch, by hand, but we can make it even less work by building some tooling for creating small recognizers, and some more tooling for "decorating" recognizers.

 Here we go.